CDA Starts Action Against Illegal Housing Societies - UrduPoint

 In the first phase, showcase notices are being served on illegal housing societies and then they are being sealed in the next phase.

-According to detail, CDA has started taking actions against the owners of illegal housing societies and schemes.
+According to detail, Capital Development Authority has started taking actions against the owners of illegal housing societies and schemes.

 The illegal societies are including Ghauri Town, Rawal Enclave, Dream Land City, Ideal Residencia, Icon Enclave, Star World, Golf Residencia, Yar Muhammad Society, and Babar Enclave which are illegal and action will be taken against them.

-The owners of all the illegal housing societies have been asked to get their lay out plans approved by CDA while following the directions of the authority.
+The owners of all the illegal housing societies have been asked to get their lay out plans approved by Capital Development Authority while following the directions of the authority.
 CDA has also appealed citizens to avoid to invest their money in illegal housing societies.